Bio 2050 - Anatomy and Physiology » Fall 2021 » Lec Quiz 3 Bones

 C. increases the reabsorption of phosphate from the proximal tubule of the kidney

-D. increased Ca2+ reabsorption by the kidneys
+D. increased Ca2+ uptake by the small intestine

 Need help with your exam preparation?